aahepburn/Zotero-RAG-Assistant/README.md

 - **Linux**: Download the `.AppImage` file, make it executable (`chmod +x`), and run
   - **Note**: The AppImage includes Python, but if it fails to detect the bundled version, it will automatically use your system Python 3.
 Most modern Linux distros have Python 3 pre-installed.
 See [Linux Python Guide](docs/LINUX_PYTHON_GUIDE.md) if you encounter Python-related errors.

-The desktop app includes all dependencies and will automatically update when new versions are released.
+The desktop app includes all dependencies and will automatically check for updates.
+You can install new versions directly from the Settings page.

 ### Option 2: Run from Source